 Procedure: We used a similar paradigm as Srinivasan et al. (2014).
 The experiment was a between subjects design with two groups viz.
 Hindus and Muslims and two priming conditions viz.
 Hindu festival priming and Muslim festival priming resulting in four groups/conditions (Hindu group-Hindu festival primed, Hindu group-Muslim festival prime, Muslim group-Muslim festival prime, and Muslim group-Hindu festival prime).
 Participants first listened to the sound clip via a headphone and then reproduced its duration using a stopwatch whose dial was not visible to the participants.
 After the temporal reproduction participants were asked to describe the sound clip and were also asked to recall the prime (prime check).

 Hypothesis: Like Mela primed sound clip is more relevant in Mela context, sound clip primed by in-group festivals will be more relevant compared to sound clip primed by out-group festival.
-We hypothesized participants would reproduce longer durations when primed with in-group festival.
+Hypothesis suggests that participants would reproduce longer durations when primed with in-group festival.

 Results and Discussion: The main effect of religion was significant F (1, 100) = 7.44, p< .05, with Hindus reproducing a shorter duration than Muslims.
 The main effect of prime was significant F (1, 100) = 4.204, p< .05 with longer reproduction for in-group priming.
 The interaction between religion and priming condition was also significant, F (1, 100) = 14.901, p< .001.
 Post hoc analysis with Bonferroni correction revealed a strong in-group priming effect with Hindu participants, [t (46) = 4.027, p < .05] but not with Muslims [t (46) = 1.332, p > .05] even though they showed somewhat similar trend.
 Weaker priming effect for Muslim participants can be explained by familiarity, as Muslims participants are more familiar with Hindu festival.
 Hence they showed longer reproduced duration for both the priming conditions, but further studies are needed to confirm this hypothesis.